Vegetarian White Lasagna

 What are the Layers of Lasagna?

-Mozzarella – I used the already shredded cheese in a bag from the grocery store.
+Mozzarella – Grab your favorite bag of already shredded cheese from the grocery store.

-Spinach – you will want to use defrosted frozen chopped spinach.
-Once it’s defrosted, you will notice that there is excess liquid, you will want to pat it dry or place in a kitchen/paper towel and wring out, see video (don’t ask me why I didn’t do it over the bowl and made a mess instead).
+Once it’s defrosted, you will notice that there is excess liquid, you will want to pat it dry or place in a kitchen/paper towel and wring out.

 Provolone – I love using sliced provolone because it makes it super simple and easy to add to the layers.
-The creamy unique flavors of provolone really matches well with other ingredients as it all stacks together.
+Melts perfectly and the creamy mild flavors of provolone blends in well with the layers of the lasagna.

 Prep Ahead